Social status laws in Japan

 Wives and mistresses

-While serial monogamy appears to dominate as a modal spousal relationship in human societies, there are ample examples of polygamy and a few examples of polyandry.
-Even in monogamous societies, married men with means have often been able to keep a mistress with little fanfare.
-And in many societies, men generally more than women -- regardless of their marital status -- have had more opportunities to indulge in casual sexual relations with the opposite (or same) sex.
+Serial monogamy appears to be the dominate modal spousal relationship in human societies, but there are some examples of polygamy and a few examples of polyandry.
+In most nominally monogamous societies, however, married men, especially those with means, have been able to keep a mistress, whether legally or extralegally, publicly or privately, openly or secretly, accepted or tolerated.
+And in some societies, men generally more than women -- regardless of their marital status -- have had more opportunities to indulge in casual sexual relations with the opposite (or same) sex.

-While such conditions still characterized the 18th century, the 19th century began to see challenges to the permissive accorded men.
-By the 20th century, all kinds of legally or otherwise socially sanctioned polygamy -- multiple wives, and domestic or off-premise mistresses -- were being out quickly outlawed.
-Now, in the 20th century, sexual relationships outside the bonds of marriage, or in violation of expectations of exclusiveness and fidelity in a non-marital relationship, are more even apt to destroy marriage or end the relationship.
+While such conditions still characterized the 18th century, the 19th century began to see challenges to the sexual permissions accorded men.
+By the 20th century, all kinds of legally or socially sanctioned polygamy -- multiple wives, and domestic or off-premise mistresses -- were being outlawed.
+Now, in the 20th century, sexual relationships outside the bonds of marriage, or in violation of expectations of exclusiveness and fidelity in a non-marital relationship, are more likely than in the past to destroy or end the marriage or relationship.

-Any study of social and political history in Japan, down to the latter half of the 20th century, will reveal a number of mistresses in the background, and sometimes in the foreground, of the lives of public figures -- often with tacit public consent.
-Numerous emperors down to Hirohito have been the sons of imperial concubines.
-And some prime ministers have been the sons of their their father's mistress.
+Any study of social and political history in Japan, down to the latter half of the 20th century, will reveal a number of mistresses in the backgrounds, and sometimes in the foregrounds, of the lives of public figures -- often with tacit public consent.
+Numerous emperors down to Taishō -- have been the sons of imperial consorts or concubines.
+And some prime ministers have been the sons of their father's mistress.

 Phasing out "mekake" recognition